Rheology of concentrated suspension of fibers with load dependent friction coefficient: Introduction

-There is a need to transport suspensions at high solid volume fractions in different industrial applications.
-However, in frictional fiber flows, long-lasting, dense, and system spanning force chains are formed at high solid volume fractions, which strongly resist the flow.
-This fluid-like to solid-like phase transition is defined as jamming.
-When the suspension “jams”, a sharp divergence in viscosity is observed and the flowability of the suspended particles is reduced.
-There is a small number of experimental work at a high concentration for suspensions of fibers which is important to define jamming.
-In an experimental study of rigid rods, \cite{tapia2017rheology} observed that the increase of the aspect ratio of rigid fibers lowers the volume fraction at which the suspension can flow.
-They also provided a constitutive law for the viscosity close to jamming.
-The dependence of the jamming on the fibers' surface roughness and flexibility was mainly addressed in dry suspensions \citep{guo2020investigation, guo2015computational} using a discrete element method despite understanding the rheology of the flexible fibers at high volume fractions is of great industrial importance.
-To the best of our knowledge, no study was conducted to find the effect of aspect ratio and surface roughness on the jamming transition for wet suspensions of flexible fibers.
+Transporting suspensions at high solid volume fractions is crucial to optimize processes and save energy in many industrial applications.
+However, long-lasting, dense, and system-spanning force chains can form at high solid volume fractions in frictional fiber flows, which strongly resist the flow.
+Jamming happens when the volume fraction is so high that the viscosity diverges and the suspension cannot flow irrespective of the applied high shear stress.
+Hence, it is difficult to characterize and predict the rheological properties of suspensions near jamming, which is apparent from the relatively small number of experimental studies for highly concentrated suspensions of fibers.
+In particular, experiments have shown that the increase in the aspect ratio of rigid fibers lowers the maximum volume fraction at which the suspension can flow \citep{tapia2017rheology}.
+They also observed that close to jamming volume fraction ($\phi_m$), the viscosity scales as $(\phi_m-\phi)^{-1}$, where $\phi$ is the volume fraction of the suspension.
+The dependence of the jamming on the fibers' surface roughness and flexibility was mainly addressed in dry suspensions \citep{guo2015computational, guo2020investigation} using the discrete element method, but hasn't been studied for wet suspensions, which are the focus of this study.
+Although understanding the suspension rheology at high volume fractions is of great industrial importance, the effects of aspect ratio and surface roughness on the jamming transition in suspensions of flexible fibers have not been quantified yet.
+We quantify these effects in the present study.

-This work aims to implement a contact model that reproduces the mechanism involved in contact and inter-particle friction and captures the experimentally observed shear thinning rheology in the suspensions \citep{djalili2006fibre}.
-To this end, we utilize the normal load dependent friction coefficient model inspired by \cite{brizmer2007elastic}.
-This model has then been implemented to perform a parametric study on the role of fiber flexibility, aspect ratio, fiber stiffness, and inertia.
-Lastly, we focus on the effect of aspect ratio and surface roughness on the jamming of the suspensions and provide a suitable constitutive model to quantify the effect of these parameters on the jamming rheology.